-This is a full-term course.
+This is a 10-week course.
 Therefore, it is best to progress toward the end of this course on a sequential, week-to-week basis.
 Weekly activities, including quizzes, tests, readings, videos, and SB assignments MUST be completed before proceeding to the following week.
-Weekly activities
+Weekly activities as well as deadline dates are posted on the Course Summary below this syllabus as well as the weekly modules.
+Remember, you must meet all deadlines to receive credit for this course.